ColpittsIC/Flutter_App_Alvik_BLE/README.md

 ## Getting Started

 Alvik need to be programmed with my custom script in order to be used with this app.
+Alvik custom firmware can be found on my repository.